Afterword

 On Documentation

-My view on documentation is that it is something that everyone loves to read, but few people like to write.
-And when I write 'documentation', it comes in many sources, from the actual source code and tests of a project, to the generated documentation, the StackOverflow posts, the Search Engine searches, the blog posts, videos, and books.
+My view on documentation is that it is something that everyone loves to consume, but few people like to produce.
+And when I use the word 'documentation', it comes in many sources, from the actual source code and tests of a project, to the generated documentation, the StackOverflow posts, the Search Engine searches, the blog posts, videos, and books, and, of course, the munged version that is AI.

 The thing about writing documentation of any type, is that it makes you a better engineer/developer/coder and leads back to questioning your design principles and architecture.
 I have never had any hard and fast rules around architecture and some of the decisions made in coding the Panl project was to make the implementation and integration easier for the engineer when it came to parsing the JSON results and debugging/testing through the Panl viewer and explainer web apps.
-This led to some design decisions which coupled to code far too tightly - which was a deliberate decision.
-Ease of understanding over architectural purity.
+This led to some design decisions which coupled the code far too tightly - which, in some cases, was a deliberate decision.

 Documentation can be time consuming and difficult to do - perhaps this is why documentation can be such a low priority for people, and it can be a grind to get through, constantly writing and updating text and formatting, adding in new features and having to revise the entire book to ensure that everything gets updated and referenced properly.